 Figure 2 California Antigua y Nueva by Diego Troncoso in 1787 is one of the first maps depicting the Ohlone-Portolá Road along the San Mateo County coastside.
 Believed to be the earliest map to locate missions in Alta California, as well as El Camino Real that connection the missions.
-The full map also shows the four Presidios located at San Diego, Santa Barbara, Monterey and San Francisco.
+The full map also shows the four Presidios located at San Diego, Santa Barbara, Monterey, and San Francisco.
 The map is thought to be the first map to depict the administrative borderline between the two Californias established by Francisco Palóu between the Franciscan and Dominican jurisdictions in 1774.
-Although there are some geographical inaccuracies, the map reflects islands, ports and rivers along the coastal region of California.
+Although there are some geographical inaccuracies, the map reflects islands, ports, and rivers along the coastal region of California.
 A version of this map that included an ornate cartouche with a crown on top and the printed notation, Mar Pacifico, was included in the 1787 publication entitled, Relación histórica de la vida y apostólicas tareas del Venerable Padre Fray Junípero Serra, y de las misiones que fundó en la California septentrional, y nuevos establecimientos de Monterey.
-Page of Resource Name or # Ohlone-Portolá Heritage Trail, San Gregorio (CHL #26

-Figure 3 Diseño of San Gregoria (Castro), undated, showing the landscape and trails through the Mexican 1839 land grant.
+Figure 3 1835 Diseño del Rancho Pulgas includes the San Andreas Valley at the top (west) of the map.
 To obtain a land grant during the Mexican period, the applicant accompanied the petition with a topographical sketch or diseño.
 Mexican law did not require precision surveying.
-The technique involved in making a diseño was that of the ability to stay in the saddle, to read a magnetic compass, and to measure the distance between two points by means of a rawhide cord tied between two poles; the processing was carried out with pencil, quill pen, ink and watercolor.
+The technique involved in making a diseño was that of the ability to stay in the saddle, to read a magnetic compass, and to measure the distance between two points by means of a rawhide cord tied between two poles; the processing was carried out with pencil, quill pen, ink, and watercolor.